7j7a7/simple-turtle-pong-game-python/README.md

-followed the 'Python Game Tutorial: Pong' on yt
+followed the 'Python Game Tutorial: Pong' on yt to understand how turtle works